Kenya: Economy

 In March 1996 the presidents of Kenya, Tanzania, and Uganda re-established the East African Community (EAC).
 The EAC's objectives include harmonising tariffs and customs regimes, free movement of people and improving regional infrastructures.
 In March 2004, the three East African countries signed a Customs Union Agreement.

 Kenya has a more developed financial services sector than its neighbours.
 The Nairobi Securities Exchange (NSE) is ranked 4th in Africa in terms of market capitalisation.
 The Kenyan banking system is supervised by the Central Bank of Kenya (CBK).
 As of late July 2004, the system consisted of 43 commercial banks (down from 48 in 2001) and several non-bank financial institutions including mortgage companies, four savings and loan associations and several core foreign-exchange bureaus.

-The inaugural Kenya Innovation Week (KIW) was started in 2021, from December 6 to 10, 2021, at the Kenya School of Government in Lower Kabete, Nairobi.
+The inaugural Kenya Innovation Week (KIW) was started in 2021, from 6 to 10 December 2021, at the Kenya School of Government in Lower Kabete, Nairobi.